Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cIBiRLVPSKA.md

 ### Transcript

-> i'm still ahead by a lot
+> I'm still ahead by a lot
 >
 > [Music]
 >